ryanallen/words-of-my-perfect-teacher/README.md

 The long-lived [gods](#gods) have no opportunity to practice the [Dharma](#dharma) because they spend their time in a state of mental blankness.<sup>[23](#23)</sup>

 <details id="23"><summary>Note <sup>23</sup></summary>
 *'du shes med pa*.
 AT "without perception."
-We have followed the explanation of DKR: "The [[gods](#gods) without perception](#gods-without-perception) have created a blankness in their minds and perceive nothing, as in the state of deep sleep without dreams."
+We have followed the explanation of DKR: "The <a href="#gods-without-perception">gods without perception</a> have created a blankness in their minds and perceive nothing, as in the state of deep sleep without dreams."
 </details><br>

 **5. Barbarians**